 English is the official language of the Turks and Caicos Islands.
 Haitian and Dominican immigrants speak Haitian Creole (a French-derived) and Spanish, respectively.

-The US Dollar is the only accepted currency on the islands.
+The US Dollar is the only accepted currency in the islands.
 Most local businesses and restaurants accept credit cards.
-Many of the favorite spots only accept cash, so bring a little extra.
+However, two of the favorite spots (sand bar and poop deck) only have cash, so bring a little extra.

 When you’re staying at a hotel or resort, there is a 10% service charge added to the bill.
 That is a baseline ‘tip’ for all service staff to share.
 If the service was extra good, leaving an additional cash tip in the room at the end of your stay/meal is a nice gesture but not required.
 For restaurants, check your bill or ask the staff whether or not a service charge is included.
 Many restaurants automatically charge anywhere from 10 % to 15%.
 Tipping rates are similar to what they are in North America.
 However, it is up to your discretion how much to tip.
 As far as tipping for diving goes, $10 per tank is customary.